SagarKurada/SagarKurada/README.md

 👯  Looking to collaborate in building consensus on models’ implementation for developing optimal methodologies.

-🎯  Partnered with industry in multiple projects, leveraging NLP & ML to generate actionable insights and product ideas for stakeholders
+🎯  Partnered with industry in multiple projects, leveraging NLP & ML to generate actionable insights and product ideas for stakeholders.

 ### 🚀🤖 The Dream 🤖✈️